wp-plugins/dukagate/readme.txt

 * A myriad of shipping processing options;
 * Custom GUI (Graphical User Interface) for product management;
 * Easy to translate into your own language

+There are still many more features we are working on that are yet to come

 == Installation ==
 Please bear with us as we do better documentation.
 As for now, this is what we have for version 1.
 Thank you